mbarkdull/FormicidaeMolecularEvolution/README.md

 ### 9.3 Running BUSTED-PH

-BUSTED-PH can be run with the script `./scripts/BUSTEDPHmultithreaded`.
-This script chunks the orthogroups into groups of fifty, then stars a background process for each orthogroup in a chunk, passing them to the script `./scripts/SingleBustedPHRun`, which creates an input file and runs BUSTED-PH.
+BUSTED-PH can be run with the script `./scripts/BUSTEDPHchunks`.
+This script subsets the orthogroups into a user-specified number of chunks, then starts a background process for each chunk, passing them to the script `./scripts/SingleBustedPHRun`, which creates an input file and runs BUSTED-PH.
 This allows you to take advantages of multiple cores on your machine, speeding up the run.
+You’ll want the number of chunks you specify on the command line to be the appropriate number of threads to use on your machine.
 To run BUSTED-PH, then, use the
     command:

-    ./scripts/BUSTEDPHmultithreaded [full path to the directory containing labelled phylogenies from step 9.1] [prefix used when labelling phylogenies]
+    ./scripts/BUSTEDPHchunks [full path to the directory containing labelled phylogenies from step 9.1] [prefix used when labelling phylogenies] [number of threads to use/chunks to create]

 Results will be output in the directory `./9_3_BustedPHResults/[labelling prefix]`